Weekly intimations and worship information for Duddingston Kirk.

 Amen, Amen, Alleluia, Amen

-After our service Teas and Coffees will be served in the Millar Hall.
+After our service Teas and Coffees will be served in the Kirk Hall.

 Everyone is welcome.